 The Company utilizes a variety of raw materials and components in its production process including steel, aluminum, lamps, certain rare earth materials, LEDs, LED drivers, ballasts, wire, electronic components, power supplies, petroleum-based by-products, natural gas, and copper.
 The Company also sources certain finished goods externally.
 Future increases in the costs of these items, including import tariffs, could adversely affect profitability, as there can be no assurance that future price increases will be successfully passed through to customers.
 The Company generally sources these goods from a number of suppliers.
 However, there are a limited number of suppliers for certain components and certain purchased finished goods, which on a limited basis results in sole-source supplier situations.
 Disruptions in the supply of those items could negatively impact the Company's performance.
 Suppliers for certain of those items are competitors of the Company that may, for various strategic reasons, choose to cease selling to the Company.
-In addition, the Company's ongoing efforts to improve the cost effectiveness of its products and services may result in a reduction in the number of its suppliers, and in turn, increased risk associated with reliance on a single or limited number of suppliers.
-Furthermore, volatility in certain commodities, such as oil, impacts all suppliers and, therefore, may cause the Company to experience significant price increases from time to time regardless of the number and availability of suppliers.
+In addition, the Company's ongoing efforts to improve the cost effectiveness of its products and services may result in a reduction in the number of its suppliers, such as oil, impacts all suppliers.
+Purthermore, volatility in certain commodities, such as oil, impacts all suppliers.
 Profitability and volume could be negatively impacted by limitations inherent within the supply chain of certain of these component parts, including competitive, governmental, and legal limitations, natural disasters, and other events that could impact both supply and price.
 Additionally, the Company is dependent on certain service providers for key operational functions.
 While there are a number of suppliers of these services, the cost to change service providers and set up new processes could be significant.